 As for the new DAI assets, we know from our calculation above that at the time of the transaction, the fair market value in GBP of 1670 DAI was £1,381.50.
 This figure is the cost basis for the new assets.
 Using the section 104 rule, to calculate the cost basis of each unit, we’d divide £1,381.50 by 1670, so each unit has a cost basis of £0.83.

-HMRC have made it very clear that some DeFi investment activities will also be subject to Capital Gains Tax.
-It all depends on the nature of the transaction and whether that transaction has the nature of capital or the nature of income.
-If it’s the former, Capital Gains Tax applies, if it's the latter, Income Tax applies.
+HMRC has made it clear that some DeFi investment activities will also be subject to Capital Gains Tax.
+It all depends on the nature of the transaction and whether that transaction has the nature of capital or of income.
+If it’s the former, Capital Gains Tax applies.
+If it's the latter, Income Tax applies.

 This means it all comes down to how the specific protocol works as to whether earnings may constitute business income or a capital gain.

 In most instances, DeFi protocols utilise liquidity pools.
-These are a collection of investor funds that allow a specific transaction to be processed, all automated by pieces of code known as smart contracts that execute when certain conditions are met.
+These are a collection of investor funds that allow a specific transaction to be processed, all automated by code known as smart contracts that execute when certain conditions are met.
 For example, there is an ETH-DAI liquidity pool on Uniswap.
-The smart contract allows investors to use this liquidity pool to trade ETH for DAI, and DAI for ETH, but only when they have supplied the capital they’d like to trade.
+The smart contract allows investors to use this liquidity pool to trade ETH for DAI (and DAI for ETH), but only when they have supplied the capital they’d like to trade.

-By adding capital to these liquidity pools, investors can earn a proportional percentage of the transaction fees relating to the pool, as well as potentially additional rewards.
-It’s how these earnings are paid out that is key to the nature of the transaction.
-In most instances, these earnings are paid out via liquidity pool tokens (LP tokens).
+By adding capital to these liquidity pools, investors can earn a proportional percentage of the transaction fees relating to the pool and potentially additional rewards.
+How these earnings are paid out is key to the nature of the transaction.
+These earnings are often paid out via liquidity pool tokens (LP tokens).

 For example, a client invests ETH and DAI into a Uniswap ETH-DAI liquidity pool.
 The client will receive ETH-DAI LP tokens, representing their capital in the pool.
 These ETH-DAI LP tokens accrue value as the client earns their percentage of the transaction fees relating to the liquidity pool.
 When the client wants to remove their capital from the pool, they will trade the ETH-DAI LP tokens back for their original assets.

-Despite the fact they’re non-fungible (unique) - the tax implications of NFTs are the same as any other crypto asset.
-Although buying crypto with GBP is tax free, in almost all cases, investors will purchase NFTs with crypto - like ETH.
-This is a disposal as it’s a crypto to crypto swap and a gain or loss must be calculated.
+Although they’re non-fungible (unique) - the tax implications of NFTs are the same as any other crypto asset.
+Although buying crypto with GBP is tax-free, in almost all cases, investors will purchase NFTs with crypto - like ETH.
+This is a disposal as it’s a crypto-to-crypto swap, and a gain or loss must be calculated.

 For example, a client uses ETH to purchase a DeadFellaz NFT on OpenSea.
 The NFT costs 10 ETH.